-Children with cerebral palsy are also vulnerable to respiratory complications like infections, aspiration, and respiratory distress syndrome.
-Because these children typically move less, are unable to exercise, and therefore breathe less deeply, they are more likely to develop infections and struggle with breathing.
-Several other factors play a role in causing all kinds of respiratory illnesses.
-Monitoring respiratory health and using treatments and therapies to make breathing easier is crucial for children with CP.
+Children with cerebral palsy are vulnerable to respiratory complications like frequent upper respiratory infections, aspiration, and pneumonia.
+Because these children typically move less, are unable to exercise, and their breathing is more shallow, they are more likely to develop infections and struggle with breathing.
+It is important to monitor respiratory health to prevent issues and to treat them as they arise.

 Causes of Respiratory Problems

-Cerebral palsy can directly impact breathing because of issues with muscles, but breathing problems may also arise for other reasons.
-It is not uncommon for children with physical disabilities of all types to have underlying respiratory problems.
+Cerebral palsy can directly impact breathing due to muscle abnormalities, but breathing problems may also arise for other reasons.
+It is not uncommon for children with physical disabilities to have underlying respiratory problems.
 In fact, according to statistics, 77 percent of the deaths of children with severe disabilities were caused by pneumonia, an infection of the lungs.

-Weakness or spasticity in abdominal muscles may also cause breathing problems, including aspiration.
+Weakness or spasticity in the digestive tract muscles may also cause breathing problems, as that can contribute to aspiration.
 Children with CP are much more likely to experience gastroesophageal reflux, probably for this reason.
 When material from the stomach rises up to the esophagus, aspiration can occur.
-Further complicating aspiration is the fact that children with CP cannot always cough satisfactorily.

 Types of Respiratory Problems

 Asthma is fairly common in all children.
-There does not seem to be a greater prevalence in children with CP, but for these kids it can be more problematic.
-It is often overlooked because the symptoms of asthma are similar to other breathing problems that children with cerebral palsy experience.
+There does not seem to be a greater prevalence in children with CP, but it can be more problematic for these kids.
+The symptoms may sometimes be overlooked because they can be similar to other breathing problems that children with cerebral palsy experience.

 Monitoring Respiratory Health